technoblogy/attiny10core/README.md

 For programming the ATtiny10/9/5/4.
 For more information see http://www.technoblogy.com/show?1YQY.

-This is a minimal Arduino core for programming the ATtiny10/9/5/4 using a USBasp programmer.
+This is a minimal Arduino core for programming the ATtiny10/9/5/4.
 It doesn't include any Arduino functions pinMode(), millis(), etc.

 Note: Version 2.0.0 of the ATtiny10Core now adopts the standard Arduino convention of **setup()** and **loop()** functions.

+### Supported programmers

+* USBasp
+* AVRISP mkII

 ### Supported IDE versions